Section 1. Purpose and findings.

 (iv) Failing to prohibit cannabis possession or consumption would violate federal law or regulations or cause the landlord to lose a monetary or licensing-related benefit under federal law or regulations.

-(2) After a warning, a landlord or property manager may take action against a tenant if their use of cannabis creates an odor that interferes with others’ peaceful enjoyment of their home or property.
+(3) A landlord or property manager must provide a written warning at least 14 days before taking action against a resident whose smoking of cannabis creates an odor that interferes with others’ peaceful enjoyment of their home.

 Section 22.
 Contracts enforceable.